The Tahquamenon Logging

 view of the Tahquamenon River.

-The museum is open Memorial Day through early October
+The museum is open Memorial Day weekend through early October

 is the site of several special events during the summer